The CIMA Professional Qualification

 Case study exam (per exam) - £225

-This level emphasizes making long-term decisions and gives you the knowledge and abilities to successfully manage people, projects, and relationships.
+This level emphasises making long-term decisions and gives you the knowledge and abilities to successfully manage people, projects, and relationships.
 Three Objective Test exams

 1. E2: Managing Performance,